Nemesis at Potsdam

 Nemesis at Potsdam: The Anglo-Americans and the Expulsion of the Germans is a 1977 book by Cuban-born American lawyer Alfred-Maurice de Zayas.
 Its title is drawn from Greek mythology; Nemesis is the Greek goddess of revenge.
-The book implies that at the Potsdam Conference (17 July to 2 August 1945) the victorious Allies of World War II took revenge on the Germans, resulting in significant territorial losses in Eastern Europe and the forced transfer of some 15 million Germans from their homelands in East Prussia, Pomerania, Silesia, East Brandenburg, Czechoslovakia, Hungary, and Yugoslavia.
+The book implies that at the Potsdam Conference (held from 17 July to 2 August 1945) the victorious Allies of World War II took revenge on the Germans, resulting in significant territorial losses in Eastern Europe and the forced transfer of some 15 million Germans from their homelands in East Prussia, Pomerania, Silesia, East Brandenburg, Czechoslovakia, Hungary, and Yugoslavia.

-The book is the first English language scholarly study of the expulsion of Germans after World War II.
-It effectively broke a taboo in the English-speaking world, and also in Germany and Austria, thus facilitating subsequent research in the subject by other scholars.
-The book was dedicated to Victor Gollancz, whose seminal book Our Threatened Values had inspired the author when he was a student at Harvard.
-In chapter VI of the book de Zayas cites Gollancz' clear condemnation of the expulsions: "If the conscience of mankind ever again becomes sensitive, these expulsions will be remembered to the undying shame of all who committed or connived at them...The Germans were expelled, not just with an absence of over-nice consideration, but with the very maximum of brutality.
-(Our Threatened Values, p.
-96).
-On the basis of US and British archival documents, de Zayas shows that the Western Allies were genuinely appalled at the manner in which the Germans were being expelled and that they lodged diplomatic protest notes in Warsaw and Prague—to no avail.
+The book is the first English language scholarly study of the expulsion of Germans after World War II, a topic that had received limited academic coverage in the English-speaking world at the time, and also in Germany and Austria, thus facilitating subsequent research in the subject by other scholars.
+The book was dedicated to Victor Gollancz, whose seminal book Our Threatened Values had inspired the author when he was a student at Harvard University.
+In Chapter 6 of the book, de Zayas cites Gollancz's clear condemnation of the expulsions:

+If the conscience of mankind ever again becomes sensitive, these expulsions will be remembered to the undying shame of all who committed or connived at them. [...]
+The Germans were expelled, not just with an absence of over-nice consideration, but with the very maximum of brutality.

+On the basis of US and British archival documents, de Zayas shows that the Western Allies were genuinely appalled at the manner in which the Germans were being expelled and that they lodged diplomatic protest notes in Warsaw and Prague – to no avail.

-The theses of Nemesis at Potsdam have been condensed into a new book, 50 Theses on the Expulsion of the Germans from Central and Eastern Europe, published in 2012 in Verlag Inspiration, London and Berlin, ISBN 978-3-9812110-4-7...Raymond Lohne, PhD, Columbia College Chicago.
+The theses of Nemesis at Potsdam have been condensed into a new 2012 book called 50 Theses on the Expulsion of the Germans from Central and Eastern Europe.